 Lord of the Rings: The Return of the King (Peter Jackson, 2003) dp Andrew Lesnie; Cate Blanchett, Hugo Weaving, Miranda Otto; NZ

-Magnificent Deed (Shahrzad Davarkhah, 2003) family comedy
+Magnificent Deed (Shahrzad Davarkhah, 2003) family comedy; completed but not released

 Mermaids (Ian Barry, 2003) telemovie; wr.
 Daniel Cerone; Nikita Ager, Erika Haynatz, Sarah Laine